Doctors Should Pause Before Prescribing High Dosages of Gabapentin, Duquesne University Study Finds

 People who take high doses of gabapentin, more commonly known as Neurontin, are more likely to abuse illicit drugs than those taking lower doses, according to a Duquesne University study.

 The study discovered that patients taking 1,800 milligrams or more of gabapentin a day were twice as likely to use illegal opiates and have Hepatitis C than people taking lower doses.
 The findings were published in The Primary Care Companion for CNS Disorders, a publication of the American Psychiatric Association.
-It is the first study to create a predictive model of patients taking high doses of the drug.

 "What our study found was that if a patient asks for a higher dose of gabapentin, they are twice as likely to be abusing illicit opiates and have Hepatitis C as those taking lower doses," said Dr. Randy Tomko, associate professor of pharmacy at Duquesne who led the study.
 "This was found to be a correct predictor nearly 70 percent of the time."